Andreas-Menzel/DNFSync/README.md

 # DNFSync

-Automatically create a list of all installed DNF apps and easily install all of them with just one script execution!
+Easily save and restore all installed DNF packages with just one script execution!

 ## Usage